 Full Series entrants will be able to collect their personalised race bib* from the bib collection point at the first race you attend.
 You must remember to scan your race number near Bib Collection for all subsequent events, so that we know you’re toeing the line that morning.

 Water will be provided at the finish line but will not be available on course at most events.
-All runners in both events are required to carry at least 500 mL of water with you.
+All runners in both long and short course events are required to carry at least 500 mL of water with you.
 Please take this seriously – there are not a lot of taps or bubblers on the trails and some of these events get very hot.

 Here is a great selection of water carrying gear you could use, or any bottle or reservoir that you’re happy to carry will do the trick.
 There are a couple of events that do have additional water out on course.
 You’ll find this info in the participant guide for your event, available here.

 We keep a close eye on environmental events leading up to and during our events and have direct lines to the authorities and land owners.
-We do our very best to plan for most eventualities and have contingency plans in place which will allow the event to go ahead in most circumstances.
+We do our very best to plan for most eventualities and have contingency plans in place which will allow the event to go ahead if it is safe to do so.

 If we do have to cancel, we will email you at the registered email address (if someone else has registered you or you have unsubscribed from our mailing list, you may not get emails from us), post on our social media channels and update the webpage.